 lxc-monitor command will monitor one or several containers.
 The parameter of this command accepts a regular expression for example:

 will monitor the states of containers named 'foo' and 'bar', and:

 lxc-monitor -n ".*"

 For a container 'foo' starting, doing some work and exiting, the output will be in the form:

 'foo' changed state to [STARTING] 'foo' changed state to [RUNNING] 'foo' changed state to [STOPPING] 'foo' changed state to [STOPPED]

 lxc-wait command will wait for a specific state change and exit.
 This is useful for scripting to synchronize the launch of a container or the end.
 The parameter is an ORed combination of different states.
-The following example shows how to wait for a container if he went to the background.
+The following example shows how to wait for a container if it successfully started as a daemon.